VeerandraPrasath/Assignments/ContactManager/readme.md

 The **Contact Manager** is a console application that allows users to manage their contacts.
 Users can add, view, search, edit, and delete contacts.
 The application provides a user-friendly menu for interacting with the contact list.

 ---
+## Implementation
+- **Contact Information**:
+  - Users can enter details like name, phone number, email address, and additional notes for each contact.

+- **Contact List**:
+  - The application maintains an in-memory list of contacts.
+  - Users can view, add, edit, and delete contacts.
+  - The contact list displays the name of each contact for easy identification.

+- **Search Functionality**:
+  - Users can search for contacts based on names or other relevant details.
+  - The search results display matching contacts or indicate if no results were found.

+- **User Interface**:
+  - The application provides a console-based user interface.
+  - Users interact with the contact manager through a menu system, choosing options to perform different actions.

 ## Features
 1. **Add Contact**